sdsc-complecs/data-transfer/README.md

 #### Resume a download

-Now that the download has stopped, let's try and use `wget` to resume the download of the ImageNet-1K (ILSVRC2012) validation dataset by appending the `-c` or `--continue` option.
+Now that the download has stopped, let's try and use `wget` to resume the download of the ImageNet-1K (ILSVRC2012) validation dataset by appending the `-c` or `--continue` command-line option.

 *Command:*
 ```